-There are three mossy frogs at the Zoo, all male.
+There are two mossy frogs at the Zoo, all male.
 They were born in 2006 and came to the Zoo in 2008.

 International Union for the Conservation of Nature (IUCN) status: Not assessed, not enough data.
 This species is threatened by forest damage and from its large demand in the pet trade.